 Honey-Sriracha Glazed Buffalo Wings: Headlines across the internet over the past few months have been in somewhat of a panic over the possible scarcity of Sriracha, which is made in Southern California.
 So we're sure you're stocked up for the winter.
 Good thing, because this recipe from "The Sriracha Cookbook" will likely be a hit.
 Get the recipe.

 Cheeseburgers: For National Burger Month last year, KCET Food collected a number of signature cheeseburger recipes from Los Angeles restaurants.
-An added bonus is that these recipes will teach you how to made your own Thousand Island dressing, dolce onions, and a smoked jalapeno pineapple compote.
+An added bonus is that these recipes will teach you how to made your own Thousand Island dressing, sweet onions, and a smoked jalapeno pineapple compote.
 Get the recipes.

 Ground Beef and Pickle Tacos: Born out of hamburger ingredients on a rainy day in East L.A., this serendipitous taco has become a staple for the popular Malo and Màs Malo restaurants in Silver Lake and downtown L.A.
 And just like at the locations, you can make a vegetarian version of this, too, by adding a fake meat substitute.
 Get the recipe.